pbr80/helmet-mimic/README.md

    run on ssh login.

 ## Installation (Debian/Ubuntu):
-1. Edit '20-helmet-mimic'
-   a) change path to where you saved the python script
+1. Edit '20-helmet-mimic', change path to where you saved the python script
-   b) filename may also be changed if '20' is being used
    `nano 20-helmet-mimic`
 2. Copy '20-helmet-mimic' to /etc/update-motd/ (requires sudo permission to do so)
 `sudo cp 20-helmet-mimic /etc/update-motd/`